 This manual has been compiled to give an overview of operation and is designed to offer information centered around safe, practical use of the welder Only YOU, the operator of this welder, can ensure that safe operating practices are followed, through the exercise of common sense and training.
-Do not operate this welder until you have fully read the manual.
+Do not operate this machine until you fully read the manual.

-- 1. To ensure that your PowerTIG 185(DV) is in top condition when you receive it, carefully inspect the welder for damage upon opening the box, looking for damage on the surface of the unit and to the machine itself and all its accessories.
+- 1. To ensure that your PowerTig 185 is in top condition, carefully inspect welder for damage upon opening the box, looking for damage on the surface of the unit and to the machine itself and all its accessories.
 Do this immediately upon receipt of product.
 Any damage issues must be resolved right away.
 The product should be tested at the same time for proper operation, even if it is to be stored for a while.
 Check to make sure all passages, connections and fittings are clear of any packing material or other obstruction.
 Failure to test and check the unit may result in denial of shipping damage and warranty claims.
-Record the welder's serial number on the page provided in this manual.
+Record the serial number on the page provided in this manual.
 Include purchase date for warranty reference.
 Serial numbers are located on the top, side or rear of the machine, wherever the specification sticker is located (may vary).
 Be sure to register your unit online as well.
-Please, locate, download and read your current warranty statement found online at www.everlastgenerators.com, listed under the warranty link. - 2.
-The PowerTIG 185 (DV) is designed for day-today fabrication and repair activities.
+Please, locate, download and read your current warranty statement found online at www.everlastgenerators.com, listed under "terms and policy". - 2.
+The PowerTig 185 is designed for day to day fabrication and repair activities.
 Overall function and design has been geared toward simple, trouble free operation, without sacrificing the basic necessities that make a sound weld.
-The IGBT inverter design and compact size allows you to transport the unit almost anywhere.
-In comparison to other TIG (GTAW) welders on the market, the PowerTIG 185 (DV) is among the most compact AC/DC TIG welders on the market in its class.
-While it is small, it doesn't compromise on performance.
-With a 5 amp DC start, 20 amp AC start and full AC frequency and AC balance control the welder can satisfy most basic TIG welding demands for hobbyists or pros who are regularly welding metals 3/16" or under.
-The Power-TIG 185 (DV) is an ideal portable jobsite welder.
-It can be operated with clean powered generators or welder/generators that produce clean power due to its low input amp requirement and good duty cycle.
-Consult the generator manufacturer regarding the generator's capability of providing clean power which is less than 5% Total Harmonic Distortion (THD).
+The IGBT inverter design and compact size allows you to carry the unit almost anywhere it is needed.
+In comparison to other Tig (GTAW) welders on the market, the PowerTig 185 is among the most compact AC/DC TIG welders on the market.
+While it's small size is a bonus, it doesn't compromise on duty cycle or performance.
+With a 5 amp DC start, 20 amp AC start and full AC frequency and AC balance control the welder can satisfy most basic TIG welding demands.
+The Power-Tig 185 is an ideal portable jobsite welder that can operate with clean power generator/welders or limited jobsite power availability due to its low input amp requirement and good duty cycle.